mpvano/pico_opentnc/README.md

 ## PIC TNC features

 - Encode and decode Bell 202 AFSK signal without modem chip
-- Support both USB serial and UART serial interface
+- Support USB Serial as well as 3.3v ttl serial interface
 - Emulated Support of full tnc and tnc commands including pbbs
 - Kiss support at the flip of a switch.